encrypit/encrypit/docs/faq.md

 ## How does Encrypit work?

+Encrypit uses [end-to-end encryption](https://wikipedia.org/wiki/End-to-end_encryption) so only the sender and the recipient can read/modify the file.

+The flow is as follows:

+1. The sender drags and drops the file to Encrypit's website.
+2. The browser encrypts the file with a random password.
+3. The sender uploads the encrypted file (but not the password) to Encrypit's server and a file id is created.
+4. The browser generates a download link from the file id and password.
+5. The sender shares the download link with the receiver.
+6. The receiver opens the link, which destroys the file on Encrypit's server.
+7. The browser decrypts the file so the receiver can download it.

-When you drag-and-drop a file in your browser, the file gets encrypted with a randomly generated password.
-During upload, the encrypted file is stored on our server and a file link is created.
-When the link is opened, the encrypted file is downloaded and decrypted in the browser.
-Throughout the entire process, Encrypit does not know what the password is, which ensures that the file remain secure.
+Throughout the entire process, Encrypit does not know what the password is, which ensures the file remains secure.

 ## Is Encrypit really private?

-We're confident that Encrypit is both private and secure and we want to ensure it remains that way.
-For more details, see our [Privacy Policy](/privacy).
+Privacy is really important to us, and we're confident that Encrypit is private and secure.
+For more details, check out our [Privacy Policy](/privacy).

 ## How can I send my file?
 Is there a way to send the link via Encrypit?